Dave-team/Knowledge-base/Management.md

   - Positive feedback can be public, while constructive is better private
   - Be creative with format: On a walk, Over lunch, Coffee chat
 - How to give feedback:
-  - Positive is as important as constructive
+  - Positive is as important as constructive.
+Always start with the positive
   - Own the feedback (“I said” vs. “he said”)
   - Tailor your approach to your style, the recipient’s style and your relationship